divineajaegbu4/developer-notes/cli-notes.md

 - Matches file2.txt, file3.txt, etc
 - Excludes file1.txt

-## Difference blw help and man command
+## ❓Difference blw help and man command

 - ``help <command>``: It is used for built-in commands in the shell. ``e.g cd, echo, pwed, history etc...``.
 It gives a short description of how command works.